mgastner/cartogram-cpp/README.md

 ## Development

 We manage dependencies with a Python virtual environment and Conan 2.
-The project uses Clang with C++20 support.
-Please ensure that Python 3.10 or later and a Clang++ (preferably Clang 20) compiler with C++20 support are installed before proceeding.
+The project supports GCC, Clang, and Apple Clang, all with C++20 support.
+Please ensure that Python 3.10 or later and a C++20-supported compiler are installed before proceeding.

 Only `Debug` build commands are shown below, but the same commands can be run with `Release` build by replacing `Debug` with `Release`.